MicrosoftDocs/appcenter-docs/docs/sdk/distribute/android.md

 ## How do in-app updates work?

 > [!NOTE]
-> For in-app updates to work, an update should be downloaded from the link.
+> For in-app updates to work, an app build should be downloaded from the link.
 It won't work if installed from an IDE or manually.

 The in-app updates feature works as follows: